SanjeethaPennada/REMO-v0.1/README.md

 ```

 ## REMO (Replay with Modifications)
-Now, we have got test.jsonDet file that contains ego and adevrsarial vehicles information.
+Now, we have got test.json file that contains ego and adversarial vehicles information.

 #### Replay without ego vehicle
 We can remove ego vehicle information from test.json, leaving only the adversarial vehicle data.